-It’s a good idea to enrol in a fully comprehensive health insurance plan that encompass eye care, as it can give you peace of mind (and clear sight!).
+It’s a good idea to enrol in a fully comprehensive health insurance plan that covers eye care; it can give you peace of mind and clear sight.
 Knowing how to find an eye doctor in Spain is also particularly useful if you currently wear glasses, contact lenses or have ocular problems that require treatment.
 But it also comes in handy if you’re settling in Spain and anticipate needing to see an optician or eye doctor at some point in the future.

 Globality Health helps you navigate all aspects of eye care in Spain, from buying glasses to finding an ophthalmologist.

 Globality Health is an international health insurance provider with expertise in providing exceptional cover for expats.
 More than 3,000 experts are on hand around the world to offer individual advice, solutions and services.

 The English-speaking abilities of eye care professionals in Spain often depends upon the town or region you live in.
 Where there are a lot of expats, the greater the chance is of finding an optician who speaks English.
 However, there are one or two Specsavers, a British optician franchise, in Spain which always have English-speaking staff on hand in the store.

 Going to an optician in Spain

 You can find optical retailers in practically every town centre in Spain.
 If you can’t find one, try typing the phrase “ópticas en España” into an online search engine to find opticians in your area.
 All Spanish optical retailers offer free eye exams to customers; bear in mind there’s an expectation that you’ll buy your glasses or contact lenses from them afterwards.